datastaxdevs/workshop-cassandra-fundamentals/README.md

 #### ✅ Step 6f.
 Design

-What if, we need to list temperatures for a whole network ?
+What if we need to list temperatures for a whole network?
-We need all temperature of all sensors how to do you ?
+We need all temperature of all sensors: how to do that?

 Maybe you select every sensors...